Women’s National Invitation Tournament Glance | Federal News Network

 Wednesday, March 23

-Oregon St.-Long Beach St._Portland-Colorado St. winner vs. New Mexico-Grand Canyon_Cal Baptist-San Diego winner, TBA
+Oregon St.-Long Beach St._Portland-Colorado St. winner vs. New Mexico_Cal Baptist-San Diego winner, TBA

 UCLA-UC Irvine_San Francisco-Air Force winner vs. North Texas-Tulsa_Wyoming-Idaho St. winner, TBA